yiisoft/form/README.md

 ## Tests

-The package is tested with PHPUnit.
-Tests could be run with
+The package is tested with [PHPUnit](https://phpunit.de/).
+To run tests:

 ```php
 ./vendor/bin/phpunit
 ```